jwluiten/jwluiten.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who I am and what I do
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Jan Willem Luiten.
+I have been a software developer all my life and most of the time I really enjoy designing software and writing code.
+Only a couple of years into my career I started working as a freelancer.
+Long, long before this became popular in the Netherlands.

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.